gabipavel/Bitcoin_Incognito/README.md

 ***Step 3***
 * Close out of the wallet and reopen Wallet
-* Open debug console and enter 'startmasternode all false' if you don't have any other masternodes running, otherwise use 'startmasternode alias false "Alias"'
+* Open debug console and enter `startmasternode all false` if you don't have any other masternodes running, otherwise use `startmasternode alias false 'Alias'`
-* "Alias" should be replaced with the alias you gave your new masternode, like 'MN01' in our example
+* 'Alias' should be replaced with the alias you gave your new masternode, like MN01 in our example

 ***